 The Toxics Release Inventory (TRI) is required under the federal Emergency Planning and Community Right to Know Act (EPCRA), Section 313.
-It comprises a publicly available database that contains detailed information on nearly 650 chemicals and chemical categories that over 21,000 industrial and other facilities manage through disposal or other releases, recycling, energy recovery, or treatment.
+It comprises a publicly available database that contains detailed information on the 683 chemicals and chemical categories that thousands of industrial and other facilities manage through disposal or other releases, recycling, energy recovery, or treatment.

 The primary function of the TRI is to provide information about potential chemical releases and environmental waste generated and managed by local facilities.
 Only facilities that meet certain criteria must report.
 If you are unsure if your company or facility needs to report, there is a TRI Threshold Screening Tool available on the U.S. EPA website to help determine if the report is required for your industry.

 TRI includes information about:

 Indiana participates in the TRI Data Exchange and the TRI Report that is submitted to the U.S. EPA will simultaneously be sent to Indiana, therefore no paper or electronic reports should be sent to the state.
 Indiana does not impose additional requirements on facilities beyond what is required by federal law and regulations.